vishali1104/Project2/README.md

 # Project2
 This Temperature Converter is a simple and useful web tool that allows users to convert temperatures between Celsius and Fahrenheit.
 Users just need to enter a temperature value and choose the conversion type from a dropdown menu.
 It is built using only HTML, CSS, and JavaScript.
+The converted result appears instantly on the screen as the user types or changes the selection.
+The app is easy to use, responsive, and works on both computers and mobile devices.